Dortmund survive late pressure to edge Leverkusen 2-1

 Argentina youth international Aaron Anselmino headed home a Daniel Svensson free kick after 41 minutes to put Dortmund, who crushed Villarreal 4-0 in the Champions League on Tuesday, in front before Karim Adeyemi headed in Fabio Silva's cross in the 65th.

-Leverkusen pulled a goal back through substitute Christian Kofane in the 83rd after Jonas Hofmann had rattled the crossbar with a powerful shot.
+Leverkusen, 2-0 winners at Manchester City in the Champions League in midweek, pulled a goal back through substitute Christian Kofane in the 83rd after Jonas Hofmann and Ernest Poku had rattled the crossbar.

-Dortmund had conceded late equalisers in their last two league matches but despite late Leverkusen pressure they held on this time to earn the three points.
+Dortmund had conceded late equalisers in their last two league matches but, despite late Leverkusen pressure, they held on to earn the three points.

+The two sides will meet again in the German Cup Round of 16 on Tuesday, with Dortmund the hosts this time.

+"It was not easy.
+After the goal we conceded they put pressure on us," Dortmund coach Niko Kovac told a press conference.
+"Today it was a good team performance.
+It was good to see how we faced a top opponent today.

 The Ruhr valley club are third on 25 points, one point behind second-placed RB Leipzig and two ahead of Leverkusen in fourth.
 Champions Bayern Munich lead the title race on 34 following a 3-1 victory over St Pauli earlier on Saturday.